Tony Spiro

 3. API Design and Flexibility

 REST APIs are the standard.
 Look for predictable endpoints, strong filtering and querying capabilities, and reliable uptime SLAs.
-Some platforms layer on additional query options — evaluate what you'll actually use.
+Some platforms layer on additional query options, so evaluate which ones you will actually use in production.

 4. Content Modeling